d4xn/d4xn/README.md

 ```
 - 👋 Hi, I’m @d4xn
-- 👀 I’m interested in programming and ethical hacking!
+- 👀 I’m interested in programming, cp and ethical hacking!
-- 🌱 I’m currently learning a bit of everything...
 - 💞️ I’m looking to collaborate on interesting projects!
-- 📫 How to reach me...
-(Coming soon)
 ```

 <!---